-The annual harvest begins in late August, and progresses through late September.
-Each variety reaches peak maturity at a different time, and must be monitored closely.
+The annual harvest begins in late August and progresses through late September.
+Each variety has its own peak maturity time, and must be monitored closely.
 After hop cones are stripped from bines, specialized equipment removes leaves and stems which are chopped and spread back onto fields to improve the soil.
-Cleaned cones are immediately transported by conveyor to kilns, where warm air dries the hops for about 9 hours, reducing them to 30% of the green weight and 8-9% moisture content.
+Cleaned cones are immediately transported by conveyor to kilns, where warm air dries the hops for about nine hours, reducing them to 30% of the green weight and 8-9% moisture content.

-After cooling for at least 24 hours, dried hops are compressed into 200 pound bales, wrapped in bale cloth and subjected to quality inspection.
-Bales are quickly transported to cold storage warehouses, to maintain quality until processing or shipment occurs.
+After cooling for at least 24 hours, dried hops are compressed into 200 pound bales, wrapped in bale cloth, and subjected to quality inspection.
+Bales are quickly transported to cold storage warehouses to maintain quality until processing or shipment occurs.